First woman in Alabama to receive uterus transplant awaiting surgery at UAB

 MOBILE, Ala.
-(WKRG) — 29-year-old Elizabeth Goldman is the first woman in Alabama to be officially listed for a uterus transplant.
+(WKRG) — Elizabeth Goldman of Mobile is the first woman in Alabama to be officially listed for a uterus transplant.

-“We could be talking right now, and I could get a call in an hour and have to be a the hospital at a certain time and have surgery tonight,” she said.
+“We could be talking right now, and I could get a call in an hour and have to be a the hospital at a certain time and have surgery tonight,” the 29-year-old said.
 “That’s just the crazy part of life right now, you never know.”

-WKRG News 5 has been following her story since May, when Goldman first told us she was approved to undergo the groundbreaking operation as long as she created viable embryos through IVF.
+WKRG News 5 has been following her story since May, when Goldman first said she had been approved to undergo the groundbreaking operation as long as she created viable embryos through IVF.
 Goldman has a family she loves — her husband Timmy, her stepson, and her nephew she adopted as an infant.
 But ever since she was a little girl, she’s dreamed of carrying a child of her own.

 Goldman’s IVF journey was rough.
 She didn’t yield enough embryos after the first round, so she had to go through the process a second time.